chrisbloom7/enumpath/README.md

 ## Introduction

-Enumpath is an implementation of the JSONPath spec for Ruby objects, plus some added sugar.
+Enumpath is an implementation of the [JSONPath][jsonpath] spec for Ruby objects, plus some added sugar.
 It's like Ruby's native `Enumerable#dig` method, but fancier.
 It is designed for situations where you need to provide a dynamic way of describing a complex path through nested enumerable objects.
 This makes it exceptionally well suited for flexible ETL (Extract, Transform, Load) processes by allowing you to define paths through your data in a simple, easily readable, easily storable syntax.

 Enumpath path expressions look like this: